List of EastEnders characters introduced in 2016: Thelma Bragg

 Thelma Bragg, played by Lorraine Stanley, appears in eight episodes between 8 February and 27 April 2016.

 Thelma is a pub landlady who comes to The Queen Victoria when they host an event for "East London Lady Publicans".
 Thelma is already drunk, and flirts with Kush Kazemi (Davood Ghadami).
 She offers Nancy Carter (Maddy Hill) a job as assistant manager at her pub, the Rat and Ferret, and then leaves with her daughter, Linzi Bragg (Amy-Leigh Hickman).
 After Nancy has a trial at Thelma's pub, Whitney Dean (Shona McGarty) contacts Thelma and gets her boyfriend and Nancy's brother Lee Carter (Danny-Boy Hatchard) a trial as well.
 Thelma is impressed by his good looks and agrees to offer him the job.
 Thelma later collects Linzi from school after Linzi gets into a fight with Louise Mitchell (Tilly Keeper) and is angry with her.

 Linzi's friend Bex Fowler (Jasmine Armfield) tells Thelma that Linzi is in a relationship with an older man, so Thelma goes to The Queen Victoria, demanding to know who it is, as Linzi is 14.
 Bex says it is Jay Brown (Jamie Borthwick).
 Thelma confronts Jay as Linzi runs out, and everyone tells Thelma to go after her.
 Linzi accuses Thelma of being jealous, saying Jay has done nothing wrong, but Thelma calls the police and Jay is arrested.
 Thelma attends court when Jay pleads guilty and is sentenced to 150 hours of unpaid work and must sign the Sex Offender Register for five years.
 Afterwards, Thelma collects Linzi and tells Sonia Fowler (Natalie Cassidy) and Tina Carter (Luisa Bradshaw-White) what happened in court.

 Ofcom received complaints after the scene where Thelma refers to Jay as a "ginger nonce".
 A viewer objected to Thelma's choice of words stating that it was a "discriminatory reference to hair colour."

-The actress Lorraine Stanley went on to play Karen Taylor a year later, in a regular role.
+The actress Lorraine Stanley had previously portrayed a young Mo Harris (Laila Morse) in the flashback special Pat and Mo (2004), and went on to play Karen Taylor a year later, in a regular role.